aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-vector-graphics/_index.md

 ---
-title: Working with Vector Graphics in C#
+title: Working with Vector Graphics in Java
 linktitle: "Working with Vector Graphics"
 type: docs
-url: /net/working-with-vector-graphics/
+url: /java/working-with-vector-graphics/
 weight: 20
-keywords: C# .Net Drawing, Draw Arc in C#, Draw Bezier Spline in C#, Draw Cardinal Spline in C#, Draw Closed Curve in C#, Draw Ellipse in C#, Draw Lines in C#, Draw Path in C#, Draw Polygon in C#, Draw Rectangle in C#, Fill Region in C#
+keywords: Java Drawing, Draw Arc in Java, Draw Bezier Spline in Java, Draw Cardinal Spline in Java, Draw Closed Curve in Java, Draw Ellipse in Java, Draw Lines in Java, Draw Path in Java, Draw Polygon in Java, Draw Rectangle in Java, Fill Region in Java
-description: Draw Arc, Bezier Spline, Cardinal Spline, Closed Curve, Ellipse, Lines, Path, Polygon, Rectangle and Fill Region in C# or .NET
+description: Draw Arc, Bezier Spline, Cardinal Spline, Closed Curve, Ellipse, Lines, Path, Polygon, Rectangle and Fill Region in Java or Java
 ---

-Aspose.Drawing for .NET makes it easy for you to draw vector graphics using C#.
+Aspose.Drawing for Java makes it easy for you to draw vector graphics using Java.
 The API lets you work with a variety of different vector graphics such as arcs, Bezier spline, Cardinal Spline, closed curves, ellipses, lines and a  number of other types.
-This article contains C# examples for drawing different types of vector graphics using the API.
+This article contains Java examples for drawing different types of vector graphics using the API.
-## **Draw Arc in C#**
+## **Draw Arc in Java**
-To drawn an arc using C#:
+To drawn an arc using Java:

 1. Instantiate an object of Bitmap class
 1. Initialize an object of Graphics class from this bitmap